AvizNetworks/ones-ovd/mkdocs/docs/OverviewOnesValidatedDesigns/Rack2Deployement.md

 # <b>Rack-2-Rack Deployment</b>

-A deployment scenario tailored for fabrics designed with interconnection with leaf devices exclusively over Layer2 port channels between leafs , eliminating the need for spines.
-This streamlined configuration suits specific network architectures.
+A deployment scenario  customized for fabrics engineered to interconnect leaf devices solely through Layer 2 port channels between leaves, obviating the requirement for spines.
+Rack-to-rack deployment facilitates seamless scalability, enabling the addition of extra racks to support the growing demand for computing resources.
+This modular approach empowers data centers to expand their capacity efficiently and in an organized manner, responding flexibly to increasing demands for computing

 ![img](../img/Rack2Rack.png)